NateEag/how-i-code/content/human-names.rst

 provided (keep in mind that names come in a gigantic variety of languages, which means you'd better get character encodings right).

-If a system is particularly brave, it might try to be friendly by addressing people with nicknames.
+If a system is particularly brave, it might try addressing people by nickname.
 It could construct nicknames by using all characters in their full name up to the first whitespace character.
+For languages where family name comes first, starting at the end of the name would make more sense.

-If a program *does* decide to use nicknames, it should give people a way to change their nickname, as it's bound to get some wrong.
+If a program does use nicknames, it should give people a way to change their nickname, as it's bound to get some wrong.
 However, it should not make them specify a nickname unless they choose to, just as with full names.

 Users should be able to update or remove their names from the system at any time.